bveldhuyzen/XGREPLIST/perspective_nlzr/README.md

 This folder contains the information that is required to set up a fully configurable multi-perspective analyzer via chatGPT (and possibly others).

-!Upgrades executed perfectly
+!!Upgrades executed perfectly
-!xeyes is ready for field testing
+!!Ready for field testing

 Several approaches have been tested, of which three are provided here: